code-builders/curriculum/warm-ups/objects-and-enumerable.md

 1. Find all users with `Mouse` in their username (`.find_all` or `.select`)
 1. Create an Array of all email addresses (`.map` or `.collect`)
 1. Use `group_by` to group the users where id is less than 5.

-Use the `.map` method on the array below to create a new array of `User` objects.